panacloud-modern-global-apps/full-stack-serverless-cdk/README.md

-# Learn Full Stack Serverless Multi-Tenant SaaS Apps and API Development with CDK in Baby Steps
+# Learn Full Stack Serverless Apps and API Development with CDK in Baby Steps

 ## AWS CDK